 The National Assembly approved the "Organic Law on Agro-biodiversity, Seeds, and Promotion of Sustainable Agriculture" on June 1, 2017.
 This Law permits the cultivation of GE crops for research purposes.
 It should be noted that in the section with the glossary and definition of terms, there is no mention of "transgenic crops" or related terms.
 Also, the Law does not define the National Agrarian Authority.
-FAS Quito understands that the National Agrarian Authority is MAG.
-FAS Quito expects that the guidelines that are currently being drafted by MAG will describe the relationship of the Law to the Constitution's provisions regarding transgenic crops.
+FAS Quito understands that the National Agrarian Authority is Ministry of Agriculture and Livestock.
+FAS Quito expects that the rules that the Ministry of Agriculture and Livestock are drafting will describe the relationship of the Law to the Constitution's provisions regarding transgenic crops.